The Code Market

 The unsold tokens are reserved for the future public fundraising campaigns and for the community bounty for the development of codum.
 The purpose of such tokens is stimulation of codum post product release economy.

 The reserved tokens will be initially locked and unlocks at the rate of 10% per 6 months.
-The first unlock will happen on the estimated public launch date of codum which is set to 9th of September 2019, and the last 10% will be unlocked on 9th of September 2023.
+The first unlock will happen on the estimated public launch date of codum, and the last 10% will be unlocked in 5 years after that.

 Out of all reserved tokens after the sales has concluded, 100000000 to 275360000 c_ are reserved exclusively for contributors involved into the codum development and will be awarded through smart contracts on the merge event of pull requests through out of the development and the support of the codum platform.